sovrynn/ecdo/5-TOOLS-DEV/dev/scripts/downscale-mp4/README.md

 It takes a directory path as input, checks all the MP4 files, scales down the ones that are over 10 MB, adds `S_` prefix to the filename, and writes them to the same directory it read from.

 Replace the directory path at the bottom of the script.

+## Issues

+Github doesn't support MPEG-4 simple profile codec, it seems.
+Need to use H.264.